vvvv/visualprogramming.net/content/blog/2024/Dates/link-summercamp-24-reminder/index.md

 - "i like to sing and dance, and patch"

 I don´t know about you, but to us that sounds like a wonderful time!

+Also, if you already have topics you are interested in learning/working on or something you want to show, please **leave a comment to this post** with some information for the other participants!

+After the deadline is over, you will recieve an email with further information concerning the arrival/departure, a rough schedule and everything else you might need to know :D

+Furthermore, have a look at the website for general information, it will be updated in the next days!

 {{< box >}}